faranalytics/dialog/README.md

 ## Custom Implementations

-You can use provided implementation _as-is_, subclass it, or implement your own.
+Dialog provides `VoIP`, `STT`, `Agent`, and `TTS` implementations.
+You can use a provided implementation _as-is_, subclass it, or implement your own.
 If you plan to implement your own `VoIP`, `STT`, `Agent`, or `TTS` component, [interfaces](https://github.com/faranalytics/dialog/tree/main/src/interfaces) are provided for each component of the VoIP application.

 #### Custom Agents

-A custom agent implementation will allow you to manage conversation history and turn of speech in order to meet your specific needs.
+A custom `Agent` implementation will allow you to manage conversation history, turn of speech, agent interruption, and other nuances, in order to meet your specific needs.
 Just implement the `Agent` interface and pass it into the `Dialog` implementation.

 You can use the provided implementation as a guide.